meilisearch/meilisearch-js-plugins/README.md

 - If you use React, check out [meilisearch-react](https://github.com/meilisearch/meilisearch-react/)
 - If you use Vue, check out [meilisearch-vue](https://github.com/meilisearch/meilisearch-vue/)
 - If you use Angular, check out [meilisearch-angular](https://github.com/meilisearch/meilisearch-angular/)

+## 🤖 Compatibility with MeiliSearch and InstantSearch

+This package only guarantees: compatibility with:

+- The version v0.20.0 of [MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.20.0).
+- The version v4 of [InstantSearch.js](https://github.com/algolia/instantsearch.js/releases/tag/v4.23.0)

 ## API resources